jonfryd/tifoon/README.md

 ## Configuration

 Three configuration files are used to define the behaviour of Tifoon.
 All files are in YAML format and should be easy to modify with any text editor.
 These files are loaded once and for all startup.
-Changes while the application is running are not detected.
+Config changes while the application is running are not detected.

 ### `config/application.yml`